Coronavirus: Information for our passengers

 It is still main priority to slow down the spreading of coronavirus.
 Following measures will be realized therefore:

-- From Monday to Friday the holiday schedule is valid.
-All rides will operate regularly, except for those which are marked as V01.
+- From Monday to Friday the regular schedule is valid.
+All rides will operate regularly, except for tramway-rides which are marked as V01.

-- The Sunday schedule is valid on Saturdays aswell.
+- The Saturday schedule is valid on Saturdays, the Sunday schedule is valid on Sundays.

 - No NightLiner business until further notice.